M1895 Colt–Browning machine gun: Operating mechanism

 Filed for patent in 1892, the M1895's operating mechanism is one of John and Matthew S. Browning's early patents for automatic rifles; they had previously been working on lever-action rifles for Winchester such as the Winchester 1886.

 In a typical lever-action design, the operating lever lies under the rear of the gun, typically below the stock, and is hinged near the breech area.
 It is operated by rotating the lever down and forward, which causes the breechblock to slide rearward away from the barrel and eject the spent round.
 The potato digger mechanism, in effect, bears some similarities to the basic lever action design; it uses a lever that is powered by the expanding gases that are propelling the bullet down the barrel, rather than the operator's hands.

 The M1895 uses a tilting bolt to lock into position when firing, the first example of such in a machine gun design.
 The bolt slides forward and rearward within a slot in the receiver area, held forward by a spring inside the tube that also holds the operator's grip handle.
 As it moves forward the bolt eventually meets the barrel.
-At that point a cam below the bolt dropped into a hole which allowed the rear of the bolt to tilt downward, seating it against the rear of the breech and locking it in position.
-The bolt remains locked when the round is fired.
+At that point a cam below the bolt dropped into a hole which allowed the rear of the bolt to tilt downward, seating it against the rear of the breech and locking it in a closed bolt position for firing.
+The bolt actuates an auto sear releasing a linear hammer when in-battery to fire the weapon.